ON THIS PAGE

 The system file storage space on the device is full.
 Rebooting the switch does not solve the problem.

-The following error message is displayed during a typical operation on the device after the file storage space is full.
+The following error message appears during a typical operation on the device after the file storage space is full:

 user@host%cli